Things to do in Kent

 Heritage & Gardens

 Kent is a country steeped in heritage and history and is home to many castles, stately homes and medieval ruins.
-Canterbury is a World Heritage site and includes the magnificent and architecturally stunning Canterbury Cathedral.
+Canterbury is a World Heritage site and includes the magnificent Canterbury Cathedral.
 Kent is also home to England's second oldest Cathedral - Rochester.

-For fan's of golf, Kent is a great place to visit for your next golfing break.
+Home to numerous parks, woodlands and stately gardens, the Kent Wildlife Trust manages 61 nature reserves.
+There are 12 Country Parks across the county, which encompass meadows, grasslands, ancient woods and riverbanks.
+For fans of golf, Kent is a great place to visit for your next golfing break.
 There are plenty of courses on offer ranging from Championship to links courses.

 (Photo: ©VisitEngland/Alex Hare)